 Next: Research.
 Research.
 Research.
 The first amendment is the cornerstone of participatory government.
 You must stay on top of the news.
-So, I want your group to research FIVE articles written about your issue.
-(4 articles in support of your issue / I article in conflict with your mission.
+So, I want your group to research FIVE articles written about your issue (If you have a group of two - four articles are required).
 One of the sources and topics needs to be from an international source.
 These articles should be relatively recent (in the past year) unless you find specific significant press from the past.
 In that case clear the article with me before you use it.
-I will provide you basic information guidelines for each article.
-Copy the article, write up the summary, and turn place it in your notebook.
+The format for reflection of these articles will follow the RWE guidelines and are listed in this syllabus.
+Copy the article and actively read the article...The active reading portion of all four articles combined will amount to 20% of the MP ACT grade.
+The other 80% will consist of the quality of the reflections of the four articles.
+Place article and reflection in your A.C.T! notebook.